ctschroeder/tutorials/antconc-programming-historian.md

+# Corpus Analysis with AntConc

-Last modified 3 February 2020
+Last modified 4 February 2020

 This tutorial lives online at https://github.com/ctschroeder/tutorials/edit/master/antconc-programming-historian.md.

-NOTE:  This is a modification of the original [Programming Historian Corpus Analysis with AntConc Tutorial](https://programminghistorian.org/lessons/corpus-analysis-with-antconc).
+This is a modification of the original [Programming Historian Corpus Analysis with AntConc Tutorial](https://programminghistorian.org/lessons/corpus-analysis-with-antconc).
 It contains no images; it does provide an explainer of Target and Reference Corpora, with tips for using them in the Keyword Tool

 ## Dr. S in class instructions streamlined ##
 1. Load the movie review corpus (All Reviews)